informalsystems/tm-load-test/README.md

 The following kinds of metrics are made available here:

-* Total number of transactions recorded from the master's perspective (across all workers)
+* Total number of transactions recorded from the coordinator's perspective (across all workers)
 * Total number of transactions sent by each worker
-* The status of the master node, which is a gauge that indicates one of the following codes:
+* The status of the coordinator node, which is a gauge that indicates one of the following codes:
-  * 0 = Master starting
+  * 0 = Coordinator starting
-  * 1 = Master waiting for all peers to connect
+  * 1 = Coordinator waiting for all peers to connect
-  * 2 = Master waiting for all workers to connect
+  * 2 = Coordinator waiting for all workers to connect
   * 3 = Load test underway
-  * 4 = Master and/or one or more worker(s) failed
+  * 4 = Coordinator and/or one or more worker(s) failed
   * 5 = All workers completed load testing successfully
 * The status of each worker node, which is also a gauge that indicates one of the following codes: